denizariyan/gflake/README.md

 1. Discover all tests in your binary
 2. Show interactive menus to select test suites and cases
-3. Run timing analysis to estimate test duration
-4. Execute the test repeatedly with progress bars
+3. Execute the test repeatedly with progress bars
-5. Show detailed statistics and failure analysis
+4. Show detailed statistics and failure analysis

 ### Command Options